DS-1090/English-Minionese-Translator/README.md

-# English-Minionese-Translator
-An attempt to translate English to Minionese :)
+An attempt to translate English to minionese :)